octo-technology/Xcode-formatter/CodeFormatter/howTo.md

 * Configure formatting rules with your team in the CodeFormatter/uncrustify\_objective\_c.cfg file

-# Need more infos ?
+# Can't find .workflow file ?
+Need more infos ?
 Want to use shell scripts ?

 You will find all necessary details on github page : [https://github.com/octo-online/Xcode-formatter](https://github.com/octo-online/Xcode-formatter)